tacman/msgphp/docs/projection/models.md

 # Projections

-A projection is a model object and bound to `MsgPhp\Domain\Projection\ProjectionInterface`.
+A projection is a model object and bound to `MsgPhp\Domain\Projection\Projection`.
 Its purpose is to convert raw model data (a document) into a projection.

 The document is usually a transformation from a domain object (e.g. an entity) and therefor projections should be considered read-only and disposable, as they can be re-created / synchronized at any time from a source of truth.